BACK TO INDEX

 This paper proposes a technique that combines experimental data, mathematical modeling, and statistical analyses for identifying optimal treatment protocols that are robust with respect to individual variability.
 Experimental data from a small sample population is amplified using bootstrapping to obtain a large number of virtual populations that statistically match the expected heterogeneity.
 Alternative therapies chosen from among a set of clinically-realizable protocols are then compared and scored according to coverage.
 As proof of concept, the method is used to evaluate a treatment with oncolytic viruses and dendritic cell vaccines in a mouse model of melanoma.
 The analysis shows that while every scheduling variant of an experimentally-utilized treatment protocol is fragile (non-robust), there is an alternative region of dosing space (lower oncolytic virus dose, higher dendritic cell dose) for which a robust optimal protocol exists.

 3. J. K. Kim and E.D.
 Sontag.
 Reduction of multiscale stochastic biochemical reaction networks using exact moment derivation.
 PLoS Computational Biology, 13:13(6): e1005571, 2017.
-[PDF] Keyword(s): systems biology, biochemical networks, stochastic systems, chemical master equation, chemical reaction networks, moments, molecular networks, complex-balanced networks.
+[PDF] Keyword(s): systems biology, reaction networks, stochastic systems, chemical master equation, reaction networks, reaction networks, moments, molecular networks, complex-balanced networks.

 Abstract: